leagregorka/leagregorka.github.io/founders-club/index.md

 ## MY ROLE

-I am the the Foudners Club **promoter and organizer**, which means I am reponsible for **all club's operations**.
-Therefore, I am in charge of the the Founders Club **activities, benefits, current and future members**.
-The majority of my work consists of coordination the acitvity processes - from the idea phase, to activity schedueling and members invitations, and also the alignment of member's availability.
+I am the the Founders Club **promoter and organizer**, which means I am responsible for **all club's operations**.
+Therefore, I am in charge of the club's **activities, benefits, current and future members**.
+The majority of my work consists of coordinating the activities - from the idea phase, scheduling,  inviting to the alignment of members' availabilities.

 {% include figure.html url="/assets/images/foundersclub/foundersclub_5.png" description="" %}